ssk201/HackBio-Cancer-Internship/Converted Text.md

 🧬DNA ➡️❌💬 (improper or no transcription product)

 The upregulation or downregulation of certain genes under specific conditions can act as biomarkers for diseases and provide insights into potential treatment responses.
 For example, mutations in the BRCA1 and BRCA2 genes are known biomarkers for a higher risk of breast and ovarian cancers.
-Their detection through genetic testing allows early intervention and risk management.
-Another example is the overexpression of the HER2 protein in some breast cancers, which serves as a biomarker and target for drugs like trastuzumab (Herceptin).
+Their detection through genetic testing allows early intervention and risk management.(8) Another example is the overexpression of the HER2 protein in some breast cancers, which serves as a biomarker and target for drugs like trastuzumab (Herceptin).(9)

 Understanding the Central Dogma helps design targeted therapies that restore normal protein function or inhibit cancer-specific pathways.
 Technological advancements like NGS and proteomics have enhanced our ability to analyze and compare molecular profiles between cancerous and normal cells, leading to new biomarker discoveries.
 Eg., Specific microRNAs overexpressed in lung cancer can serve as diagnostic biomarkers, and circulating tumor DNA (ctDNA) in blood provides a non-invasive method to monitor tumor progression and treatment response.